 If you have missed the first part of Peter’s trip report on Kenya – you can have a read here: Travels through Kenya…

-I love the South African Lowveld, was wowed by the stark beauty of Damaraland in Namibia, and of course rate the Okavango Delta as one of the jewels in the African safari crown.
+I love the South African Lowveld, the stark beauty of Damaraland in Namibia wowed me.
+And of course I rate the Okavango Delta as one of the jewels in the African safari crown.
 But there’s something about the Masai Mara that still bowls me over.
 Maybe it’s the relative simplicity of the landscape (successions of rolling grasslands seeming to extend to infinity in all directions); perhaps the immensity of the sky?
 I don’t know.
 All I can say is that it didn’t disappoint at all.

 The safari. . .